AC 25.1309-1: Classification of failure conditions by severity

 The concept of function criticality was replaced with classification of failure conditions according to severity of effects (cf., Probabilistic risk assessment).
 Failure conditions having Catastrophic, Major, or Minor effects were to have restricted likelihoods, respectively, of Extremely Improbable (10–9 or less), Improbable (10–5 or less), or no worse than Probable (10–5).

 Software was still considered to be assessed and controlled by other means; that is, by RTCA/DO-178A or later revision, via Advisory Circular AC 20-115A.

+In 2002, work was done on Revision B, but it was not formally released; the result is the Rulemaking Advisory Committee-recommended revision B-Arsenal Draft (2002).

-AC 25 1309–1B
+AC 25.1309–1B–Arsenal Draft

 In May 1996, the FAA Aviation Rulemaking Advisory Committee (ARAC) was tasked with a review of harmonized FAR/JAR 25.1309, AC 1309-1A, and related documents, and to consider revision to AC 1309-1A incorporating recent practice, increasing complex integration between aircraft functions and the systems that implement them, and the implications of new technology.
 This task was published in the Federal Register at 61 FR 26246-26247 (1996-05-24).
 The focus was to be on safety assessment and fault-tolerant critical systems.

-In 2002, the FAA provided a Notice of Proposed Rulemaking (NPRM) relevant to 14 CFR Part 25.
-Accompanying this notice is the Arsenal Draft of AC 1309–1.
-Existing definitions and rules in § 25.1309 and related standards have posed certain problems to the certification of transport category airplanes.
+In 2002, work was done on Revision B, but it was not formally released at that time.
+That year, the FAA provided a Notice of Proposed Rulemaking (NPRM) relevant to 14 CFR Part 25.
+Accompanying this notice was the "Draft ARSENAL Revised" of AC 1309–1.
+Existing definitions and rules in § 25.1309 and related standards had posed certain problems to the certification of transport category airplanes.
 Said problems are discussed at length within the NPRM.
 The FAA proposed revisions to several related standards in order to eliminate such problems and to clarify the intent of these standards.
-In some proposed changes, definitions or conventions developed in lower level regulations or standards were adopted or revised within the subsequent Advisory Circular.
+In some proposed changes, definitions or conventions developed in previously released lower-level regulations or standards were adopted or revised within the Advisory Circular draft.

+The Arsenal Draft was "considered to exist as a relatively mature draft".
+The FAA and EASA subsequently accepted proposals by type certificate applicants to use the Arsenal Draft on development programs.

 Boeing referenced the guidance of the Arsenal Draft in its 2004-2009 type certification program for the 787 Dreamliner.